 Also, a number of countries, including Germany, the Republic of Ireland, Italy and Norway, extend dual citizenship rights to Americans whose parents or even grandparents came from the Old Country.

-If you want to be a DIY expat like us, you should – if practical – come on your own fact-finding mission once Europe opens up again.
+If you want to be a DIY expat like us, you should – if practical – come on your own reconnaissance mission once Europe opens up again.
 Which is what we did.
 We toured a number of cities including Berlin and Vienna before we chose Eindhoven for Dispatches’ HQ.
 I could be happy in either Berlin or Vienna, but the requirements for meeting German and Austrian immigration are much tougher than in the Netherlands, Sweden and other countries where English is the language of business and popular culture.

 Also, the economics can change overnight.
 When we toured Eindhoven in 2015, we saw a fabulous penthouse apartment for 1,500 euros per month.
 A year later, it was difficult to find anything in the center city for 1,500 per month.
 The pandemic likely will cause the economic pendulum to swing back to recession, so this could be a great time to find housing bargains.